guhur/expert_system/README.md

 # EXPERT SYSTEM

 This is an application for course IDSI31421.
-It analysis overall sentiments of tweets between "Negative", "Neutral" and "Positive".
+It analyzes overall sentiments of tweets between "Negative", "Neutral" and "Positive".

 # Dataset